calebwoods/calebwoods.github.io/_drafts/static_lists_activerecord.md

 ---
 layout: post
-title:  Static Lists: Database Table, Module, or Enums
+title:  "Static Lists: Database Table, Module, or Enums"
 date:   2014-04-03 20:00:00
 ---

 In my expiriene of building web applications there has been the need for a pattern to solve the problem of static lists.
 By static lists I mean things like: US States, name prefixes, roles, etc.

-For comparison we'll look at three solution to solve this problem for a Rails app.
+For comparison we'll look at three solutions to solve this problem for a Rails app.
 Our example will a Person object with a list of greetings options: Hi, Hello, Dear.

 ```ruby
 class Person < ActiveRecord::Base